Azure/azure-arc-validation/testsuite/running-tests.md

 1. Clone this repository.
 2. Edit the [`partner-metadata.md`](partner-metadata.md) file and fill in the required details.
 For reference, please see the [`partner-metadata-sample.md`](partner-metadata-sample.md) file.
 3. Edit the [`ds-conformance-test-suite.sh`](ds-conformance-test-suite.sh) file and set the values for the required environment variables.
+4. We have introduced `PRE-RELEASE` test feauture to provide an opportunity for customers and partners to provide pre-release feedback, pre-release versions of Azure Arc-enabled data services are made available on a predictable schedule.
+This article describes how to install pre-release versions of Azure Arc-enabled data services and provide feedback to Microsoft.
+For more information please refer this [link](https://docs.microsoft.com/en-us/azure/azure-arc/data/preview-testing#current-preview-release-information).
-4. If your cluster is behind an outbound proxy, please edit the above file according to the instruction provided as comments for proxy configuration.
+5. If your cluster is behind an outbound proxy, please edit the above file according to the instruction provided as comments for proxy configuration.
-5. If you wish to bring your own custom control deployment profile with your own configuration, please follow the below process to provide the `control.json` to sonobuoy plugin.
+6. If you wish to bring your own custom control deployment profile with your own configuration, please follow the below process to provide the `control.json` to sonobuoy plugin.
 ```
 az arcdata dc config init --source azure-arc-aks-default-storage --path /tmp/dcconfig
 kubectl create ns arc-ds-config ; kubectl -n arc-ds-config create configmap arc-ds-config --from-file=/tmp/dcconfig/control.json
 ```
 Please update the `CONFIG_PROFILE` variable in the above script accordingly.

-6. Make the test suite file executable by running `chmod +x ds-conformance-test-suite.sh`.
+7. Make the test suite file executable by running `chmod +x ds-conformance-test-suite.sh`.
-7. Execute the script by running `./ds-conformance-test-suite.sh`.
+8. Execute the script by running `./ds-conformance-test-suite.sh`.
-8. The test suite will take the storage account details as environment variables and will handle publishing the results in the right format.
+9. The test suite will take the storage account details as environment variables and will handle publishing the results in the right format.

 ### Retrieving the results